 Once upon a time, choosing your seat and checking a bag was included in the cost of your flight.
-Unfortunately, as more airlines offer up “Basic Economy” fares on international routes, what once was a given is now an extra, and checked luggage can cost $30, $50, or even more each way.
+Unfortunately, with the proliferation of budget airlines, and as more airlines offer up “Basic Economy” fares on international routes, what once was a given is now an extra, and checked luggage can cost $30, $50, or even more each way.

 That’s all the more reason to pack light.
 You know your carry-on bag won’t be lost, you won’t have to wait around for your checked bag to finally show up at baggage claim, and best of all, you’ll save money.

 But packing carry-on only can be a challenge.
 To help, we’ve rounded up 18 great tips from Scott’s Cheap Flights staff and jet-setting members of the Scott’s Cheap Flights Travel Community on Facebook.
-Here are their tips for packing carry-on only and avoiding bag fees.
+Here are their tips on how to pack light and avoid bag fees.

 A capsule wardrobe is a collection of classic items that can be mixed and matched to create multiple outfits with just a few pieces of clothing.
 Perfect yours and you’ll have plenty of stylish options without overloading your bag.

 “Don’t pack options.
 Pack outfits.” - Travel Community member Allison B.

 “I typically pair two or three tops with one bottom item.
 For example: one pair of jeans should go with one long-sleeved top, one T-shirt, and one button-up.
 Depending on the length of your trip, add one or two other combinations, and you'll be set! - Scott’s Cheap Flights Customer Advocate Alex Morton

 “Coordinate outfits and shoes in color palettes so that everything goes with everything else.
 Black and white are the obvious choices, but you can do a lot with any combo...red and grey, navy and white.
 Small scarves or fun necklaces add pops of color to monochrome outfits.”
 Travel Community member Dawn T.